sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## DeleteNonEmployeeSourceSchemaAttributes
+## Delete all custom schema attributes for Non-Employee Source

 > DeleteNonEmployeeSourceSchemaAttributes(ctx, sourceId).Execute()

-Delete all custom schema attributes for Non-Employee Source
+This end-point deletes all custom schema attributes for a non-employee source.
+Requires role context of `idn:nesr:delete`

 ### Example